ionos-cloud/ionosctl/docs/commands/loadbalancer/get-nic.md

 ## Description

-Use this command to retrieve information about an attached NIC to a Load Balancer.
+Use this command to retrieve the attributes of a given load balanced NIC.

 Required values to run the command: